chriskyfung/chriskyfung.github.io/_posts/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 3. The startup script automatically installs the Apache web server software while creating the VM instance.
 You should able to find the log events about downloading the startup script and installing the apache packages.
 ![Serial Log: downloading startup script](/images/posts/qwiklabs/qwiklabs-GSP301-logs-of-serial-port-1.png)<br><br>
 ![Serial Logs: installing Apache with startup script](/images/posts/qwiklabs/qwiklabs-GSP301-apache-installation-in-logs-of-serial-port-1.png)
+<p class="img-caption">Fig. Logs that shows the execution of the startup script</p>

 4. Open the external IP in your web browser.
 You should view the Apache default page, if the startup script has been successfully executed.
 ![Apache2 Debian Default Page](/images/posts/qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance.png)
+<p class="img-caption">Fig. The Apache web server installed by the startup script</p>

 Congratulations!
 You should accomplish the lab if you follow all above steps.